CodingCatDev/codingcat.dev/apps/codingcatdev/src/routes/(content-single)/(non-course)/guest/ben-hong/+page.md

 ### About

-Ben is a Vuejs core team member, Senior Staff DX Engineer at Netlify, a Nuxt ambassador, Vue Mastery Instructor and Google Developer Expert.
+Ben is a [Vue.js](https://vuejs.org/) core team member, Senior Staff DX Engineer at Netlify, a Nuxt ambassador, Vue Mastery Instructor and Google Developer Expert.